-You can take a direct ferry from Milos to Kythnos 3 or 4 times per week on Zante ferries during the summer months.
+You can take a direct ferry from Milos to Kythnos twice a week on Zante ferries during the summer months.
 This guide has all the travel information you need.

 How to get from Milos to Kythnos